Fast Facts About Egress Windows

-An egress window is made for an emergency entry or exit.
-Egress windows are usually installed in finished basements with an attached ladder, depending on the depth of the window.
-Partnering with a reputable contractor assists with the confidence of having the window installed in compliance with building codes.
+An egress basement window is made for an emergency entry or exit.
+They are usually installed in finished basements with an attached ladder, depending on the depth of the window.
+Hiring a reputable contractor will assist with the confidence that your window installation is compliant with building codes.
 Building codes follow four basic principles including minimum height, width, square foot area of the opening and the height of the sill from the floor.
 Requirements may vary by municipality.
 Dimensions are incredibly important to reach the maximum safety precautions of the window.
-Allowing ample space for the entry and exit of an egress window allow it to perform as needed.
+Providing ample space for the entry and exit allows it to perform as needed.

-If your basement has a bedroom or is considered a livable space, an egress window is required to pass building codes.
+If your basement has a bedroom or is considered a livable space, a basement egress window is required to pass building codes.
 This window provides a safe way to exit the home in the event of a house fire.
 It can also allow emergency personnel access to your basement if the need arises.
-Simply put, if the space is habitable, it needs an egress window.
-They are a smart investment for finished basement bedrooms and living rooms.
+Simply put, if the space is habitable, it needs one.
+Egress windows for basements are a smart investment for finished basement bedrooms and living rooms.

 Safety remains of high priority, especially when in your home.
-With proper escape plans and access, egress windows can dramatically bring down death rates in home emergency situations.
-Adding an egress window also ups the value to your home.
-With the addition of an egress window, the room can flip from an office or home work out space into a bedroom which will heighten the monetary worth of your home.
-This window can also provide another organic light source into what may be a darker space without adding the price tag to your monthly bills.
+With proper escape plans and access, egress basement windows can dramatically bring down death rates in home emergency situations.
+Adding an egress basement window also ups the value to your home.
+With the addition of this type of window, the room can flip from an office or home workout space into a bedroom which will heighten the monetary worth of your home.
+This window can also provide another organic natural light source into what may be a darker space without adding the price tag to your monthly bills.

 Watch These Tips for Advice on Interviewing Window Companies:

 Adding a window to a home will take some budgeting.
-Varying home designs will alter the total cost of your egress window.
+Varying home designs will alter the total cost of your egress window for basements.
 Getting multiple estimates from differing reputable contractors will aid in the decision making of adding a window to your home.
 A huge dig in your wallet can come from hiring an amateur contractor that muffs up the job.
 If they get the building codes wrong or cut into the wrong part of your home, the work will need to be redone.
-Moisture issues are also something to keep an eye on with egress windows, especially if your basement has moisture related problems in the past.
+Learn about questions to ask a contractor before hiring them.
+Lastly, moisture issues are also something to keep an eye on with egress windows in basements, especially if yours has had moisture related problems in the past.
 Make sure the window well is dug precisely below the window and that your gutters are directed away from your home.
 Doing this will help prevent moisture issues in the future.